-Hitchcock’s “Vertigo” is a masterpiece of obsession and betrayal that casts a spell
+Hitchcock’s “Vertigo” is a masterpiece of obsession and betrayal

 Starring James Stewart, Kim Novak, Barbara Bel Geddes, Tom Helmore, Henry Jones, Raymond Bailey and Ellen Corby.
 Written by Samuel A. Taylor and Alec Coppel.
 Directed by Alfred Hitchcock.
 Streaming on YouTube, Amazon Prime and Google Play.
 128 minutes.
 G